Table of Contents

 The middle 50%, often known as the “mid-50%,” is the range of SAT scores from the 25th to 75th percentiles of admitted students in a given entering class.
 In other words, the mid-50% reflects MIT students with SAT scores greater than the bottom 25% of their class but lower than the top 25%.
 As a result, the range represents 50% of the entering class with “medium” ratings.

-While MIT does not publicize average SAT results, we may obtain a reasonable idea of the MIT average SAT score by looking at the mid-50%.
+While MIT does not publicize average SAT results, we may obtain a reasonable idea of the average SAT score for MIT by looking at the mid-50%.
 The mid-50% may be more informative than the average in predicting what types of SAT scores applicants require to get into MIT.

 How can you increase your chances of getting into MIT?